-1. "Change in Storage" is placed on the chart to balance the water budget.
+1. &quot;Change in Storage" is placed on the chart to balance the water budget.
 For example, if annual outflows (-) are greater than inflows (+), there is a decrease in storage, and this is shown on the positive side of the bar chart to balance out the increased outflows on the negative side of the bar chart.

-Source: Water year types based on San Joaquin Valley Water Year Index (DWR, 2023a).
+Source: Water year types based on San Joaquin Valley Water Year Index (DWR, 2024a).

-Sustainable management criteria were not developed for this sustainability indicator because significant and unreasonable reduction of groundwater storage is not present and not likely to occur in the Subbasin.
-The 2006-2022 cumulative change in storage described above, which includes both representative dry and wet years, reflects a rate of overdraft of approximately 0.2 percent of total freshwater storage per year.
+The 2006-2023 cumulative change in storage described above, which includes both representative dry and wet years, reflects a rate of overdraft of approximately 0.2 percent of total freshwater storage per year.
 It is not reasonable to expect that the available groundwater in storage would be exhausted, noting that issues related to accessibility of groundwater to beneficial users are addressed through the groundwater level and depletions sustainability indicators.

-Figure 2-8 through Figure 2-10 show the total change in groundwater storage by principal aquifer for WY 2022 in a spatial format as estimated by outputs from the MercedWRM.
+Figure 2-8 through Figure 2-10 show the total change in groundwater storage by principal aquifer for WY 2023 in a spatial format as estimated by outputs from the MercedWRM.
 The change in storage is shown in units of feet.
 The MercedWRM calculates a change in volume per area of each model element.
 Since the model elements vary in size, visually displaying a map of volume change per model element is not spatially intuitive, so the results have been normalized to show change in depth by dividing the volume by area per model element.